xXNextGenXx/xXNextGenXx/README.md

-- 👋 Hi, somos da Equipe Next Gen, seja bem vindo ao inicío de nossa jornada como equipe.
+- 👋 Hi, somos da Equipe Next Gen, seja bem vindo ao inicío de nossa jornada do  zero a Big Tech!
 <!---
 xXNextGenXx/xXNextGenXx is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.